 Graduate Assistant of Aquatics & Safety

 The Aquatics & Safety graduate assistant is responsible for overseeing various aspects of the Aquatics & Safety Program.
 They will be highly involved in programming and facility aspects of Campus Recreation including, but not limited to, personnel management, fiscal management, and risk management.They will also be expected to participate in Professional Development activities and collaborate with staff from all Campus Recreation program areas and several other departments on and off campus.
-For more information candidates should contact Julie Saldiva, Assistant Director of Aquatics & Safety at email@example.com or call the Texas State Department of Campus Recreation at 512.245.2392
+For more information or to apply, candidates should contact Julie Saldiva, Senior Assistant Director at email@example.com or call the Texas State Department of Campus Recreation at 512.245.2392.

 Video about working in Aquatics & Safety